lyn-f/DR-guide/_posts/2021-07-26-Obtaining-Designers-Reflections.md

 <img src="https://lyn-f.github.io/DR-guide/IntelHubLanding.jpg" width=300>
 <sup>The Designer Intel Hub.
 Each section shown here is a Designer Column</sup>

 To perform an Investigation, tap on one of the Designer Columns, then tap `Start Investigation`.
-Alternatively, you can tap `Auto-Investigate`, which will perform all of the investigation actions automatically for you while you do other things in the game.
-You also have the option to skip the wait time for Investigations at the cost of Pink Gems.
+Alternatively, you can tap `Auto-Investigate`, which will perform all of the investigation actions automatically.
+You have the option to skip the wait time for Auto-Investigations by spending Pink Gems.
 Once you have earned enough Exclusive Intel, tap the reward you want to exchange your Intel for.
 You will then read a short snippet of story and select a dialog option.
 You will receive reward that you selected no matter which dialog option you choose.

 <img src="https://lyn-f.github.io/DR-guide/IntelHubPage.jpg" width=300>
 <sup>Example of a Designer Column.
 Your Exclusive Intel points for the column's designer can be found around the middle of the page</sup>

-> **Did you know?**
-Intel Hub rewards must be unlocked in order.
-In some cases, you may need to exchange for several rewards before you can get the Designer's Reflection.
+Intel Hub rewards must be unlocked in a specific order.
+You may need to buy other items with Exclusive Intel before you can unlock the Designer's Reflection.

 Designer Columns can be unlocked by either progressing through the Main Story or using Mysterious Clues.
-Some of the Designer Column rewards may include sets whose clothing pieces or Designer's Reflections you have already obtained using other methods.
-If you are looking for echoes <sup>[1](#echo)</sup> to upgrade your Designer's Reflections and you aren't sure where to obtain them, try looking for its clothing set in the Intel Hub.
+You can preview the reward for a locked Designer Column by tapping `Rewards` on that column.

 <img src="https://lyn-f.github.io/DR-guide/IntelHubRewards.jpg" width=300>
 <sup>Tap `Rewards` on a locked Designer Column to see what rewards are available before you unlock it</sup>

+> **Did you know?**
+Some of the Designer Column rewards may include Designer's Reflections that you have already collected using other methods.
+If you are looking for echoes <sup>[1](#echo)</sup> to upgrade your Designer's Reflections and you aren't sure where to find them, try looking for its clothing set in the Intel Hub.

-#### How To Obtain Designer's Reflections From the Intel Hub:
+#### How To Earn Designer's Reflections From the Intel Hub:

 1. Unlock Designer Columns by either progressing through the Main Story or using Mysterious Clues
 2. Tap on a Designer Column
-3. Complete investigations and collect Exclusive Intel
+3. Complete investigations to collect Exclusive Intel
 4. Tap the Designer's Reflection to buy it with Exclusive Intel

-Note: Designer Column rewards are unlocked in a specific order.
-You may need to buy other items with Exclusive Intel before you can unlock the Designer's Reflection.

 ### <a name="fantasy">Sea of Fantasy</a>